Taking Action on Timber Sales

 The Roaring Hole Timber Sale was significant in that it was the first time USFS meaningfully responded to a Western North Carolina Alliance (WNCA) appeal of a timber project.
 WNCA volunteer and retired Silviculturist, Walton Smith (see Cut The Clearcutting), wanted to appeal the sale after an earlier appeal of the similar Little Laurel timber project had been denied.
 Smith wanted to strengthen this appeal by documenting on-the-ground information in the Roaring Hole project to show USFS the errors he saw in their project management.
 After consulting with Smith, WNCA Director Mary Kelly and her husband, Rob (who was an experienced professional forester), decided to hike into the timber sale stands to conduct the survey.
 In Mary’s words:

 Their success went beyond this timber sale.
 Supervisor Dahl had ordered a resurvey of the stands during the growing season (when plant diversity is most evident) and wanted research on alternate, non-clearcutting logging methods.
 Mary jumped at the chance to accompany the eminent USFS Southern Research Station scientist, David Loftis, on another visit to Roaring Hole.
 Loftis had been focusing on oak silviculture study because clearcuts were not resulting in the desired oak tree regeneration following such logging.
-He was also advising a Ph.D. candidate, Don McLeod (who later became a well-respected forest researcher in his own right), on a study of cove forest plant diversity.
+He was also advising a Ph.D. candidate, Don McLeod — a Professor of Botany at Mars Hill College who, late in life was pursuing another degree, “Plant Communities of the Black Mountains” — documenting cove forest plant diversity.
 Their survey turned up an important plant ecosystem.

 “Dave Loftis and I started wading through classic and significant cove vegetation up to our butts.
 We looked at each other and realized it simultaneously,” Mary remembers.
 “I called Dan Pittillo (Western Carolina University’s well-known Professor of Botany) and he informed me the proposed clearcut units were right on top of some sites he had forwarded to NC Natural Heritage Program as rare plant sites!”